vessels-js/Orchid/README.md

 will produce a fat JAR, which contains both classes and dependencies needed to run Orchid as a standalone client.

 You may find prebuilt JARs in [Releases](https://github.com/mhatta/Orchid/releases).

+The old Ant build system is still available, but for Java 8 only.

 ## How to run